altayeng/Swift-Playgrounds/README.md

   02: Lists, Arrays, Dictionary

-  03: There is an example of students' GPA calculating.
+  03: EXAMPLE: There is an example of students' GPA calculating.

   04: Using Functions

+  05: EXAMPLE: Example of Function Usage